tritemio/jupyter_notebook_beginner_guide/docs/install.rst

 - Install it using the default settings for a single user.

+*Official docs:* `Installation: If you are new to Python and Jupyter <https://jupyter.readthedocs.org/en/latest/install.html#new-to-python-and-jupyter>`__.

 ....

 The *Next* button will bring you to the next section (*Running Jupyter Notebook*).